gainwell-ohio/spbm/docs/UPDL and Supporting Documents/CNS_Agents/atypical_antipsychotics.md

 Additional Pimavanserin (Nuplazid) Criteria

-- For Parkinson-related Hallucinations & Delusions ALL of the following must be met:
+- For Parkinson-related Hallucinations & Delusions **ALL** of the following must be met:
-    - Psychotic symptoms are severe and frequent enough to warrant treatment with an antipsychotic AND are not related to dementia or delirium
+    - Psychotic symptoms are severe and frequent enough to warrant treatment with an antipsychotic **AND** are not related to dementia or delirium
-    - The patient’s other Parkinson’s Disease drugs have been reduced or adjusted and psychotic symptoms persist OR patient is unable to tolerate adjustment of these other drugs
+    - The patient’s other Parkinson’s Disease drugs have been reduced or adjusted and psychotic symptoms persist **OR** patient is unable to tolerate adjustment of these other drugs
-    - Must have been inadequate clinical response or contraindication to at least 30 days of either quetiapine or clozapine
+    - Must have been inadequate clinical response or contraindication to at least ^^30 days^^ of either quetiapine or clozapine
 - An exemption to the criteria will be authorized for prescribers with a neurology specialty to a patient with a history of the related condition

-### Fluoxetine / Olanzapine (Symbyax)
+### Fluoxetine/Olanzapine (Symbyax)

-Additional Fluoxetine / Olanzapine (Symbyax) Criteria
+Additional Fluoxetine/Olanzapine (Symbyax) Criteria

 - Must provide documentation for patient’s inability to use the individual drugs